ethstorage/ethstorage-doc/es-node/mining.md

 # Mining

+## Storage provider (a.k.a. miner)

+A storage provider in the EthStorage network is an active participant responsible for securely storing data.
+They store blob data on behalf of the network and receive storage fees as rewards for their service.

-In the EthStorage network, storage providers operate nodes to download and store data of their interest and receive rewards distributed by the storage contract.
-Note that running a data node is completely permissionless - as long as the hardware requirements are met.
+Within the EthStorage network, storage providers operate storage nodes (a.k.a. es-node) to download and store data of their interest, subsequently receiving rewards distributed by the storage contract.
 To collect rewards, the storage providers must provide proof of replication over time.
 This process sometimes is referred to as "mining", and the storage provider is called a "miner".

+Becoming a storage provider in the EthStorage network is fully permissionless, provided the hardware requirements are satisfied.

 ## Proof of Random Access (PoRA)